AlC0da/B0XX-Controller/README.md

 # Rectangle-Controller
 Uses the RP2040 to emulate a Rectangle style controller in a smaller package.
+This device only uses the 3.3V line to power.

 REQUIRES EXTERNIAL POWER SUPPLY (3.3V) TO PROGRAM